 The above list is consistent across all Joint Commission accreditation programs, though some of these events may be unlikely to occur in certain settings.
-In cases in which the hospital is uncertain that a patient safety event is a sentinel event as defined by The Joint Commission, the event will be presumed to be a sentinel event and the hospital's response will be reviewed under the Sentinel Event Policy according to the prescribed procedures and time frames.
+In cases in which the hospital is uncertain that a patient safety event is a sentinel event as defined by The Joint Commission, the event will be presumed to be a patient safety event and not a sentinel event unless determined otherwise through further investigation or the presentation of relevant information.
+Patient safety events require analysis and should be shared with the Office of Quality and Patient Safety through an organization response (see the "Patient Safety Systems" [PS] chapter).

-Such events are considered "sentinel" because they signal a need for immediate investigation and response.
 All sentinel events must be reviewed by the hospital and are subject to review by The Joint Commission.
 Accredited hospitals are expected to identify and respond appropriately to all sentinel events (as defined by The Joint Commission) occurring in the hospital or associated with services that the hospital provides.
 An appropriate response includes all of the following:

-- A formalized team response that stabilizes the patient, discloses the event to the patient and family, and provides support for the family as well as staff involved in the event - Notification of hospital leadership - Immediate investigation - Completion of a comprehensive systematic analysis for identifying the causal and contributory factors - Identification of corrective actions to eliminate or control system hazards or vulnerabilities directly related to causal and contributory factors
+A formalized team response that stabilizes the patient, discloses the event to the patient and family, and provides support for the family as well as staff involved in the event